Observability with OpenTelemetry

 Jaeger UI

-You can also check traces in the Grafana UI (http://localhost:3000):
+You can also check traces and metrics in the Grafana UI (http://localhost:3000):

 Grafana UI